xiaoiker/xiaoiker/README.md

 ### Hi there 👋
-   I’m a Machine learniang researcher and a PhD candidate at CMVS, university of Oulu, Finland.
+   I’m a Post-Doc researcher at CMVS at *Stanford University*.
+Before that, I was a Machine learniang researcher and a PhD candidate at CMVS, university of Oulu, Finland.
 Currently, I am working on machine learning and its applications.
 My research interests includes affective computing (e.g., emotion classification and human behavior analysis), medical image analysis and especially, MRI/fMRI reconstruction and acceleration.

 Education
 ---------

-2021-Now
+2021-2022 (4 months)
 :   **Exchange Researcher**; ETH Zürich, Switzerland

      Medical Image Segmentation